-- Meet either of the following: - Existing members on June 30, 2013, must have at least 5.00 years of qualifying service credit on account with STRS Ohio and submit a completed application packet within two years of the last date of earned service. - New members on or after July 1, 2013, must have at least 10.00 years of qualifying service credit on account with STRS Ohio and submit a completed application packet within one year of the last date of earned service. - Have not withdrawn any portion of the account. - Not be receiving service retirement benefits.
+- Meet either of the following: - Existing members on June 30, 2013, must have at least 5.00 years of qualifying service credit on account with STRS Ohio and submit a completed application packet within two years of the last date of contributing service with STRS Ohio, OPERS or SERS. - New members on or after July 1, 2013, must have at least 10.00 years of qualifying service credit on account with STRS Ohio and submit a completed application packet within one year of the last date of contributing service with STRS Ohio, OPERS or SERS. - Have not withdrawn any portion of the account. - Not be receiving service retirement benefits.